Canine distemper: Lasting signs

-A dog that survives distemper continues to have both nonlife-threatening and life-threatening signs throughout its lifespan.
-The most prevalent nonlife-threatening symptom is hard pad disease, in which the skin on the paw pads and the end of the nose thickens.
+A dog that survives distemper can have complications afterwards.
+The most prevalent complication is hard pad disease, in which the skin on paw pads and skin on end of the nose thicken.
 Another lasting symptom that is common is enamel hypoplasia.
-Puppies, especially, have damage to the enamel of teeth that are not completely formed or those that have not yet grown through the gums.
-This is a result of the virus killing the cells responsible for manufacturing the tooth enamel.
+Puppies can have damage to the enamel of teeth that are not completely formed or have not yet grown through the gums.
+This results from the virus killing the cells responsible for manufacturing the tooth enamel.
 These affected teeth tend to erode quickly.

-Life-threatening signs usually include those due to the degeneration of the nervous system.
-Dogs that have been infected with distemper tend to suffer a progressive deterioration of mental abilities and motor skills.
-With time, the dog can develop more severe seizures, paralysis, a reduction in sight, and incoordination.
+Life-threatening complications can include nervous-system degeneration.
+Dogs that have been infected with distemper can have a progressive deterioration of mental abilities and motor skills.
+With time, the dog can develop seizures, paralysis, a reduction in sight, and incoordination.
 These dogs are usually humanely euthanized because of the immense pain and suffering they face.

 Virology

-Distemper is caused by a single-stranded RNA virus of the family Paramyxoviridae, which is a close relative of the viruses that cause measles in humans and rinderpest in animals.
+Distemper is caused by a single-stranded RNA virus of the family Paramyxoviridae, and is a very close relative of the viruses of the same genus that cause measles in humans and rinderpest in animals.